Usearus/foli-2023/README.md

 ## Done

+- Click a job to bring user into a single job page (see what we did for Github User project)
 - Ability to Add and Delete a job
 - Markup conversion in sheets using react-showdown package
 - Filter user jobs in table by what is in my account